symbol/symbol-docs/source/api.rst

     Failure_Aggregate_Too_Many_Cosignatures, Validation failed because an aggregate has too many cosignatures.
 The maximum number of cosignatories allowed is ``15``.
     Failure_Aggregate_Redundant_Cosignatures, Validation failed because there are redundant cosignatures.
     Failure_Aggregate_Ineligible_Cosigners, Validation failed because at least one cosigner is ineligible.
     Failure_Aggregate_Missing_Cosigners, Validation failed because at least one required cosigner is missing.
-The tranaction was announced as complete but had missing cosignatures.
+The transaction was announced as complete but had missing cosignatures.
     Failure_LockHash_Invalid_Mosaic_Id, Validation failed because the lock does not allow the specified mosaic.
 The only mosaic allowed is ``xem``.
     Failure_LockHash_Invalid_Mosaic_Amount, Validation failed because the lock does not allow the specified amount.
 The minimum amount is ``10``.
     Failure_LockHash_Hash_Exists, Validation failed because the hash is already present in cache.